vasilakisfil/Introspected-REST/README.md

 > induces evolvable (loose coupling) via late binding of application transitions

 This is one of the most misunderstood parts of Roy's REST model.
-The idea here is that, once the client and server have reached a concensus on the Media Type after the negotiation, the server's response should strictly provide all the available options for the client to manipulate the resource and navigate to other resources, using semantics defined by the Media Type agreed.
+The idea here is that, once the client and server have reached a consensus on the Media Type after the negotiation, the server's response should strictly provide all the available options for the client to manipulate the resource and navigate to other resources, using semantics defined by the Media Type agreed.